CHICAGO NEW MEDIA 1973-1992

 This project is funded by the Terra Foundation for American Art and organized in partnership with University of Illinois at Chicago's Gallery 400 with support from Electronic Visualization Laboratory.
-Chicago New Media 1973–1992 is part of Art Design Chicago, an exploration of Chicago's art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner The Richard H Driehaus Foundation.
-Additional generous support for this project is made possible by The Chicago Community Trust and the Goethe-Institut Chicago and the Video Data Bank at the School of the Art Institute of Chicago.
+Chicago New Media 1973–1992 is part of Art Design Chicago, an exploration of Chicago's art and design legacy, an initiative of the Terra Foundation for American Art with presenting partner, The Richard H. Driehaus Foundation.
+Additional generous support for this project is made possible by The Chicago Community Trust, the Goethe-Institut Chicago and the Video Data Bank at the School of the Art Institute of Chicago.

 VGA Gallery is generously supported by The MacArthur Funds for Arts and Culture at The Richard H. Driehaus Foundation, a CityArts Grant from the City of Chicago Department of Cultural Affairs & Special Events, the Gaylord & Dorothy Donnelly Foundation, the Illinois Arts Council Agency, individuals, and private and corporate foundations.